All Episodes

 Now, why is that so high?

-Why are 42% think it's not good to be greeted with Merry Christmas in a in a business?
+Why if 42% think it's not good to be greeted with Merry Christmas in a business?

-So we can't, you know, we're gonna we're gonna learn to accommodate everybody, which means we have to learn to accommodate uh various minorities.
+So we can't, you know, we've got to learn to accommodate everybody, which means we have to learn to accommodate various minorities.

-And I'm talking about numerical minorities here, uh not racial or ethnic.
+And I'm talking about numerical minorities here, not racial or ethnic.

-Nine in ten people say it's appropriate for public buildings to have Christmas decorations.
+Nine in 10 people say it's appropriate for public buildings to have Christmas decorations.

-The poll of a thousand adults was taken December 12th through the 14th, and has a margin of who cares with the margin of error.
+The poll of 1,000 adults was taken December 12th through the 14th and has a margin of who cares where the margin of the growing popularity of the internet is not keeping shoppers away from the stores, the poll suggested.

-And mailing traditional Christmas cards remain very popular, though not as much among young pipes.
+And mailing traditional Christmas cards remain very popular, though not as much among young people's.

-Uh, those over fifty were much more likely to have sent traditional Christmas cards than those in the 18 to 29 uh age group.
+Those over 50 were much more likely to have sent traditional Christmas cards than those in the 18 to 29 age group.

 Is that the next thing you haven't told me?